SU_B_02

 [r] Hm hm.

-[r] Do you mean an education ?
+[r] Do you mean an apprenticeship?

 [i] Ah okay.

-Yes, they sing the song “Sankt Martin, Sankt Martin […]”, but I can’t do that.
+[r] Yes, they sing the song “Sankt Martin, Sankt Martin […] “, but I can’t.

 [i] Okay.

-[r] “My lantern, my lantern, [I go] with my lantern [and my lantern] with me.” [laughs]
+[r] “My lantern, my lantern, [I go] With my lantern [and my lantern] with me. ” [laughs]

-[i] Yes, you’ve integrated very well here.
+[i] Yes, you have integrated very well here.

 [r] Yes.